winwiz1/crisp-react/README.md

     ```
 3. Login to Heroku and create a new app.
 At this stage it has no content.
 Use the Settings tab to set the app's stack to 'container'.
 Then switch to the Deploy tab and choose GitHub as the deployment method.
 Finally trigger a manual build.
 Optionally enable automated builds.

+#### Cloudflare CDN
 If you own a domain name, then it's recommended to add a CDN by implementing the optional steps described in the [Custom Domain and CDN](#custom-domain-and-cdn) section.
 It will significantly boost performance and improve security to some extent.
 The extent is limited due to the fact that the DNS record for your app e.g.`xxxxxx.herokudns.com` is public so the CDN can be bypassed with a potential attacker accessing your app directly.
 ### Using Google Compute Engine
 In this section we are going to create a VM instance with OS optimised by Google (performance and security wise) to run a container.
-More specifically, the instance will run a container built using Crisp React code taken from GitHub repository and optionally modified by you before the build.
+The container will be built using the [`Dockerfile`](https://github.com/winwiz1/crisp-react/blob/master/Dockerfile).

 > This section can be completed without installing any software.